 ##convert data type from object to categorical to view further

-We might be wondering why only six features were considered in the heatmap above when there were 45 features available in the dataset.
-It’s because many of the “not-included” features are present as “object” types and need to be changed to the “category” type.
+We might be wondering why only six features were considered in the heatmap above when there are 45 features available in the dataset.
+It's because many of the "not-included" features are present as "object" types and need to be changed to the "category" type.
 After that, all features will be considered in the heatmap.
 The following code tells us how to make changes and rerun the heatmap.

 for col in df.columns: